 I’ve found that dusk is the best time to get there (as with most photography the golden hour usually yields the best pictures).
 Once it gets dark the Oriental Pearl Tower has a light show every hour – they also play music, but you have to be at the tower to hear it.
 I also particularly like the surrounding buildings which have TV screens built into the side of the building so that it can display messages to people across the river on the walkway.
 The one downside to this location is that you may find yourself constantly being hounded by people offering “massages”, which gets really annoying but if you ignore them then they will eventually give up and go away.
 Once you check out the view from the Bund how across the river and buy a ticket to get to the top of the Oriental Pearl Tower.
 It’s a revolving tower that offers a great view of the city and particularly of the river.
 The view is totally worth the cost of the ticket to get in.

-Continuing on with the discussion of interesting streets, Shanghai Old Street is another street that is worth visiting while you are in town.
+Shanghai Old Street is another street that is worth visiting while you are in town.
 It’s a great way to check out some old style Shanghai buildings.
 Lots of small shops and places for tourists to spend cash along here, but I focused more on the architecture and street atmosphere of this place.
 It really has a different vibe then the rest of Shanghai.
 This street will lead you past the Temple of the Town God and the Yu Garden, and some other really cool sights.
 Definitely stop and spend some time here, I usually follow the street to this point then wander North into the temples and gardens and eventually winding back to The Bund.

 The Yu Garden and its surrounding temples are also well worth the visit.
 I’m sure there is lots of interesting history here (that I know nothing about) but for an American visiting the city it’s really neat to see some old style Chinese temples and to walk through a very peaceful garden.
 The temples are also lit up at night which gives everything a golden glow and looks really amazing.
 Gives it a surreal experience and the quiet garden is a stark contrast to the bustling city streets just outside.
 The Yu Garden did charge a fee to get in (it’s really cheap, only a couple of dollars American after the conversion) and its worth it.
 The buildings and corridors along the small lakes and ponds really make for a tranquil surrounding and some great photo opportunities.